Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-In this paper you apply what you have learned already to an original, independent research project.
+In this paper you conduct an original, independent research project.
 You select, research and complete a study on a topic of your choice under the supervision of the course convener and in consultation with one or more members of staff from the three disciplines.
-Topics will vary but will always focus on a complex issue susceptible to integrative analysis.
-Seminar-style discussions and research workshops will be led by a single lecturer supplemented by frequent guest experts, but a substantial portion of class time will be directed by the students themselves.
-A series of readings, analyses, debates, presentations, think-pieces and other activities will culminate for each student in a major piece of independent research on the topic.
+Seminar-style discussions and research workshops will be led by the course convenor.

 |Paper title||Research Essay|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - Students who do not meet the prerequisite may be admitted with the approval from the Philosophy, Politics and Economics Programme Co-ordinator.

 - Enrolments for this paper require departmental permission.
 View more information about departmental permission.

 - More information link

 - View more information on the Philosophy, Politics and Economics programe's website